-Allocation of study places
+Allocation of Study Places

 Osnabrück University has numerous degree programs with restricted admission.
 This means that demand exceeds the number of places available and not all applicants can be admitted.
 The available study places are allocated to applicants as part of a selection procedure.